 Subsequently, many children in care enter adulthood without the skills to cope and function productively within the community.

-Innovative, Scientifically Grounded and Personalised Approach
+2. Offering an Innovative, Scientifically Grounded and Personalised Approach

 Care IMPACT offers an innovative, scientifically grounded and personalised approach that employs intentional processes and the IMPACT skill development modules for children to thrive.